Are you an HHC Employee? Click here to apply

 DescriptionJob Schedule: Full Time

-Are you ready to start your RN career, but need experience to reach your goal of working on a Med/Surg floor, Emergency Department, or Critical Care unit?
-Backus Hospital offers employment opportunities through a unique program designed to bridge the gap between nursing school training and actual nursing practice in an acute-care setting.
+Are you ready to start your RN career, but need experience to reach your goal of working on a Med/Surg floor, Emergency Department, OR or Critical Care unit?
+Backus Hospital offers employment opportunities designed to bridge the gap between nursing school training and actual nursing practice in an acute-care setting.

-The Backus Nurse Residency Program builds on the newly-licensed nurse’s previous academic knowledge by providing in-depth learning through clinical immersion, simulation training and classroom-style activities.
-Some of these learning activities include emergency situations, effective communication, documentation, time management, mandated reporter training, and many more.
+The Nurse Residency Partnership builds on the previous academic knowledge by providing in-depth learning through clinical immersion, simulation training and classroom-style activities while orienting to your position..

-Nurse Residents will select a specialty track in which they will receive focused clinical education and mentoring, sharing a patient assignment with a Clinical Partner for approximately 12 weeks.
-The specialty tracks offered will vary based on the needs of the hospital.
-Previous tracks that have been offered include: Medical/Surgical & Telemetry, Critical Care (CCU), Psychiatric, Surgical and Emergency Services.
-In addition to clinical immersion on the track units, Nurse Residents meet weekly in a classroom format to share experiences and receive additional education and training.
+Nurse Residents will be hired directly to a specialty area where they will receive focused clinical education.
+The positions offered vary based on the needs of the hospital.
+In addition to clinical immersion on the units, Nurse Residents meet weekly in a classroom format to share experiences and receive additional education and training.

 Following successful completion of the Clinical Immersion phase, Nurse Residents will transition to their staff position.
-Nurse Residents are expected to be able to work any shift (Days, Evenings, or Nights), and the ability to maintain a flexible schedule is required.
-Professional development opportunities will be provided to Nurse Residents for the remainder of the one-year period through seminars, simulations, and monthly check-in meetings with Clinical Coaches and Educators.
+Professional development opportunities will be provided one year from start date through seminars, simulations, and monthly check-in meetings.

 Admission to the Backus Nurse Residency Program is highly competitive.
-Online applications are continually accepted and new graduates are encouraged to apply prior to graduation.
+New graduates are encouraged to apply prior to graduation and positions are first come first serve.

 Education: Graduate of a school of nursing, BSN preferred